rennpy/pyondocs/README.md

 The first one is [hidegiftbutton](https://vd-plugins.github.io/proxy/amsyarasyiq.github.io/letup/HideGiftButton/) (who uses those anyway) and [hideappbutton](https://rico040.github.io/bunny-plugins/hideappbutton/) (optionally).
 Both of these make your chatbox cleaner.

 Next up, [themes+](https://vd-plugins.github.io/proxy/fres621.github.io/vendetta-plugins/BetterSearch/) is a must have for theme enjoyers.
-If you want a way to setup iconpacks for any theme, some are included within themes + or you can use [this link](https://raw.githubusercontent.com/rairof/discord-iconpacks/master/Packs/Plumpy/) for a fixed version of rosiecord plumpy! (dont use a suffix and remove the / at the start which themes+ weirdly does by default)
+If you want a way to setup iconpacks for any theme, some are included within themes + or you can use [this link](https://raw.githubusercontent.com/rairof/discord-iconpacks/master/Packs/Plumpy/) for a fixed version of rosiecord plumpy! (dont use a suffix and remove the / at the start which themes+ weirdly does by default).

 I also recommend trying [Pyontheme](https://raw.githubusercontent.com/rennpy/pyontheme/main/pyontheme.json) (honestly, this is my guide so I can showcase what I want 🚎 also you can be sure it will always work for most recent version) here is the link to the [github page](https://github.com/rennpy/pyontheme) as well for a preview.